Waldron Family Stadium - Mount St. Mary's Mountaineers Lacrosse

 Waldron Family Stadium College Ln Emmitsburg, MD 21727

 In between Washington, DC, and Gettysburg, PA sits the second oldest Catholic university in America.
 Mount St. Mary's sits on 1,400 acres at the base of the Catoctin Mountains.
 Shockingly the sports teams at university use the Mountaineers moniker for their sports teams.

 Lacrosse has been pretty up and down at “The Mount.”
-In 2010 they had a very good 12 win season, which was a school record, and was awarded with a bid to the NCAA tournament.
+In 2010 they had a very good 12-win season, a school record, and were awarded a bid to the NCAA tournament.
 In 2011, the Mount won the first-ever Northeast Conference Championship in the league's inaugural season.
 Head coach Tom Gravante has been at the university since 1995.

 Waldron Family Stadium was opened in 2006 and is named in honor of Trustee Emeritus Eugene Waldron, and his family.

 There is a small, but nice concession stand at Waldron Family Stadium.
 You will not want to have your entire meal at this stand, but if you are in the mood for $2 sodas and $2 hot dogs, then this is the right place.

 There are some nice seating options right in front of the concession stand where you can still watch the game action.